LMSDev/Unity-Style-Guide/README.md

 Local variables should use camelCase.

 ###### Implicitly Typed Local Variables
-Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.
+You can use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.
+This does not have any real world effect and does not impact performance.
+Especially for more complicated types this makes code easier to read.
 ```
 var var1 = "This is clearly a string.";
 var var2 = 27;